 History of the Wedding Ring

-It's wedding season and we're happily celebrating couples’ everlasting love as they share their excitement - and beautiful jewelry - with us.
+Wedding season is slowing down but we're still happily celebrating couples’ everlasting love as they continue to share their excitement - and beautiful jewelry - with us.

 But, why a ring?
 Why the left hand?
 Why the fourth finger?
 There’s much about the history of the wedding ring that remains a mystery, but here’s what we’ve uncovered.